asfreitas/to-do-app/README.md

 ```

 ## Endpoints
-These are the endpoints that will be defined in the API which expose the desired functionality for the calling/realtime system.
+These are the endpoints that will be defined in the API which expose the desired functionality for to-do app.

 ### Fetch All Tasks
 ---